Coronavirus Disease 2019 (COVID-19)

 Overview of COVID-19

 COVID-19 is a coronavirus, which is a large family of viruses.
 COVID-19 was first identified in the Wuhan province of China in late 2019 and early 2020.
-According to the U.S. Centers for Disease Control and Prevention (CDC) and international health experts, pets and other domestic animals are not considered to be at risk for spreading COVID-19.
+According to the U.S. Centers for Disease Control and Prevention (CDC) and international health experts, pets and other domestic animals are not considered to spread COVID-19 to people.

 What are coronaviruses?